Pomax/are-we-flying/docs/index.md

 - P<sub>5</sub> will will be the same elevation as the runway itself.
 - P<sub>4</sub> will be a little bit higher, say 15 feet above the runway, so that when we get that, our plane will (hopefully) clear any trees that MSFS decides to place right at the edge of the runway.
 It's genuinely baffling how often it does this.
 - We'll put P<sub>3</sub> at 200 feet above the runway, so that we need to drop less than 200 feet in our short final (in a real ILS landing, this would be the "middle marker", or MM),
 - We can basically put P<sub>2</sub> at whatever elevation we want, but that's a little too free for an initial stab at an auto-lander, so instead we're going to put it at 1400 feet above the runway (in a real ILS landing, this would be the outer marker, or OM).
-Paired with a 3 degree glide slope, that sets the distance between P<sub>3</sub> and P<sub>2</sub> at around  4.5 nautical miles, or about 3 minutes of flight at 100 knots, and a vertical speed of about 400 feet per minute (since we're going to descend from 1400 feet above the runway to 200 feet above the runway)
+Paired with a 3 degree glide slope, that sets the distance between P<sub>3</sub> and P<sub>2</sub> at around  4.5 nautical miles, or about 3 minutes of flight at 100 knots, and a vertical speed of about 400 feet per minute (since we're going to descend from 1400 feet above the runway to 200 feet above the runway for a total of 1200 feet over three minutes),
 - and to make sure we're at the right elevation by the time we get to P<sub>2</sub>, we'll set P<sub>1</sub> to the same elevation as P<sub>2</sub>.

 Which means that if we know our speed, we can put some real distances to this image.
 So let's mandate some speeds: